awnumar/gravity/README.md

 If you are aware of a security bug, notifying us privately is in the interest of all users.
 We can then discuss it post-mortem.

-To notify us privately, you can send a PGP encrypted message to my [email](libeclipse@gmail.com).
+To do this, please send a PGP encrypted message to my [email](libeclipse@gmail.com).
 My PGP public-key is available [here](https://keybase.io/awn) [`5469 F4B9 688C 3FEE E105 0CA3 FAEE B039 F313 3EA8`].

 To import it directly into GPG, run `curl https://keybase.io/awn/pgp_keys.asc | gpg --import`.